Rockylars/Wulfram/docs/challenges/The Witching Hour/character.md

 - Golden key on every floor.
   - **Minä** will begin every floor with a golden key.
 - Trinket area or item area is replaced by the spell storage.

+Your currently selected wand will determine your stats and spells (tears) cast out, with some buffs applying on top of that like Berserkium.
+The active item button and drop button are repurposed for the pocket active, as that needs 2 more actions.

+The wand you hold is held out in front of you like [Spear of Destiny](https://bindingofisaacrebirth.fandom.com/wiki/Spear_of_Destiny).

+You gain a kick attack which deals heavy knockback.